Ordisoftware/Hebrew-Letters/README.md

 #### 2020.05.__ - Version 4.2

-- Add context menu on letters buttons to open details of letter.
+- Add context menu on letters buttons to insert a letter or open its parameters.
+- Improve and fix UndoRedoTextBox.

 #### 2020.04.23 - Version 4.1